SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I smile in her embrace, happy to be held.

-Pinkie whispers, "Goodnight, Parchment."
+I whisper, "Goodnight, Twister."

-I whisper back, "Goodnight, Twister."
+Pinkie whispers back, "Goodnight, Parchment."

 *Do the names mean we both like each other?*